Man who lived at O’Hare for 3 months without detection cleared of trespassing charges

 In a Jan.
 3 response, Singh texted, “I’m actually growing spiritually due to this experience and I know I will come out stronger.”

 Two Chicago nonprofits stepped up to aid the man after his arrest.
-The Chicago Bail Project posted $1,000 bail and A Safe Haven, a nonprofit that helps the homeless, provided him a place to live.
+The Chicago Bail Project posted $1,000 bail and A Safe Haven, a nonprofit that helps homeless people, provided him a place to live.